-Karlovy Vary 2025: Promising Young Men and Women | Filmmaker Magazine
+Karlovy Vary 2025: Promising Young Men and Women

 Out of Love’s most distinctive plot points have to do with the finer points of mind-numbing French bureaucracy.
 How do you enroll children in school when they don’t have a custodian with official parental authority to fill out the paperwork for them?
 They’re required to attend school, but how is that bureaucratically possible?
 But overall, the film is a tearjerker semi-disguised as a nuanced psychological drama; Ambrosioni hits a few narrative beats repeatedly to diminishing effect, but again, he’s 25.
 I’m not the target audience for this kind of safely-executed middlebrow drama with fine performances all round—but if I were in acquisitions for Sony Pictures Classics or Music Box Films I’d be all over it, and Ambrosioni is 100% going to take one of the French slots in Cannes Competition within the next ten years.

 A special jury mention went to Kateřina Falbrová, the (promising debut) star of Broken Voices, which in all likelihood will be the Czech Republic’s Academy submission this year for Best International Feature.
 Based on the abuse of 49 girls in the Bambini Praga choir from 1984 to 2004 by their conductor, Bohumil Kulínský, writer-director Ondrej Provaznik’s case study of one such victimization plants itself in the mid-’90s and, unusually, delays explicitly discussing or depicting any violation until ten minutes before the end.
 A whole third act that might be expected—legal fallout, punishment—is missing, denying audiences the soft landing of false catharsis and resolved trauma.
-Instead, Provaznik introduces signs of baretly articulated unease slowly but never lets them primarily drive the narrative until the very end.
+Instead, Provaznik introduces signs of barely articulated unease slowly but never lets them primarily drive the narrative until the very end.

 Up to that point, Broken Voices is an absorbing dive into the esoteric rituals of girls’ choirs, whose customs are as strange and specific as those of any hermetic society.
 The production design and costumes provide a dead-on mid-’90s evocation, within which the default-handheld camera bobs around 13-year-old Karolina (Falbrová) and her 15-year-old sister Lucie (Maya Kintera).
 Both are in the Cantinella choir led by revered and fearsome conductor Vit Macha (Juraj Loj), whose verbal abuse of underperforming singers (“Do you have air between your ears?”) and power games while whittling down 30 girls to the final 20 that will go on an American tour are accepted as the realm of authority and genius.
 The girls make a game of counting how many times Macha’s gaze lands upon them for longer than three seconds and clearly understand his interest; escalation from accepted forms of abuse to less-tolerable kinds is a matter of degrees, not actual difference.